Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 Past attendee feedback

-This online course follows the success of “Best Practice: Colorectal Cancer Service” in January 2023 and “Education Update: Colorectal Cancer Management” in January 2024
+This online course followed the success of “Best Practice: Colorectal Cancer Service” in January 2023 and “Education Update: Colorectal Cancer Management” in January 2024

 Take a look at how our attendees described the day: